 Paul wrote: "Our citizenship is in heaven: whence also we wait for a Savior, the Lord Jesus Christ" (Phil.
 3:20).
 Philippi was a Roman colony, where citizens were mostly retired soldiers, given full citizenship in the "mother" city Rome.
-Though far from that city, they dressed Roman, spoke Latin, observed Roman morals, were governed by Roman magistrates, "remained unshakeably and unalterably Roman" (cf. Barclay).
-Paul was saying the Christian, no matter where he is, must never forget he is a citizen of heaven; and his conduct must match his citizenship.
-To this kind of people, heaven is "going home."
-Oh what a wonderful thought to those who have practiced heavenly citizenship, longing for the day when they will dwell in God's presence.
+Though far from that city, they dressed Roman, spoke Latin, observed Roman morals, were governed by Roman magistrates, "remained citizenship.
+To this kind of people, heaven is "going home. " Oh what a wonderful thought to those who have practiced heavenly citizenship. longing for the day when they will who have practiced heavenly citizenship, longing for the day when they will dwell in God's presence.
 "Home to heaven" will be a happy trip for those who, on earth, hunger and thirst after righteousness (Matt.
 5:6).
 But what of those who have no such taste?
 Can we expect them to long for a life totally different from what they now pursue?